A Letter To Jeremiah Tower

 “Get out of the way!
 You’re behind, you idiot!” he’d shout, and shove me away with his elbow in my ribs.
 He’d man the stove, four pans going and two at the ready and the whole time he’d stare me down with scalding eyes while his hands worked independently, flipping four omelets with a spatula, pouring a bucket of cracked eggs into the blender and pushing the button.
 The fool believed blending eggs made omelets fluffier and did not see it as three unnecessary steps and a double bitch to clean up later.
 I commuted 40 miles every day for four bucks an hour to get abused by a guy who kept his mother’s corpse in a rocking chair on the second floor.

 The first real kitchen I wielded a knife in was The Shadowbrook.
-Surf and turf standard stuff, we’d do over a 1000 dinners on a weekend night.
+Surf and turf standard stuff, we’d do hundreds of dinners on a weekend night.
 Chef Mike was calm and cool and ran a tight ship.
 I earned my stripes cleaning scores of chickens a day, peeling and deveining pounds of shrimp, chopping boxes of scallions, clusters of parsley and whipping up quarts of Hollandaise from scratch - all skills I use to this day, except for Hollandaise.
 Screw that sauce.

 The line cooks were cool, not that they ever lined me up, but they also did not inspire me to be one of them.
 The thought of climbing the ladder never entered my mind.
 I simply needed a job and prepping was better than washing dishes and cheaper than going to university.